-For example, the ad for the sunhat above (a hedonic product) generated 30% more sales when the model was looking away (version on the right).
+For example, an ad for a sunhat (a hedonic product) generated 30% more sales when the model was looking away.
+The ad above is a missed opportunity.

 Why?
 When models gaze away we more easily imagine ourselves in their place.
 When they stare at us we find them more credible.

 Research from: University of Houston.

 Top Insight #4 - Use precise prices to negotiate better

 When selling negotiable products (e.g. B2B, real estate, used cars) don’t use rounded prices (e.g. $20,000).
 Use precise prices instead (e.g. $21,400).

 You will get counteroffers closer to your price.
 High precision prices ($21,482.17) work well if you give a reason for them, and are essential with expert buyers.

 Precise prices make people think in smaller units (e.g. cut $400 vs $1,000) and they assume you have a strong reason for that price.